In This Article

 Leaves Yellowing and Dropping

 On the opposite end, you can also give your Audrey too much water.
 In this case, leaves will often turn yellow and drop en masse.
 Always be sure to check the soil to see if your plant needs watered or not.
 If the soil stays wet all the time, that can lead to root rot, which will kill your plant.

 As with any plant, always give the leaves, especially the undersides, a good check every once in a while.
 Pests like to hide out under there, and they can be easy to miss if you don't look closely.
 If you find any, treat them as quickly as possible by gently rubbing the leaves with rubbing alcohol.

 Ficus Audreys like to stay in their pots once they are comfortable.
 Until you notice roots popping out of the top or bottom of your plant's pot, it can stay there.
 When the time comes, repot in early spring into a slightly larger container with fresh soil.

 Of course, every plant is different, but moving it into a bigger pot too quickly can actually shock a plant.
-Try to stick to this rule: only repot most plants in a vessel that is no more than two inches larger in diameter than its current pot.
+Try to stick to this rule: Only repot most plants in a vessel that is no more than 2 inches larger in diameter than its current pot.
 This will ensure they have space to grow, but that they aren't overwhelmed in their new environment.